The Best Phones for Kids 2025

 • Focus on safety and parental controls:

-• Choose a phone with strong parental controls for monitoring screen time, app restrictions, and location tracking.
+• Choose a phone with strong parental controls for monitoring messages, limiting screen time, and blocking unknown callers.

-• Consider phones that only include apps for kids and don't access an app store.
+• Consider phones that include only apps for kids and don't have access to an app store.
+Those that do include an app store should require parental approval before any app can be downloaded.

 • Make sure the phone has tracking and geofencing if you want to know where your kiddo is at all times.